Starting Your Hockey Year Off Right!

 It isn’t often that I’ll ask skaters to take a look at a goalie training segment.
 Naw, you guys and gals USUALLY have enough on your minds without worrying about another position.
 This time, however, what I’m about to suggest to you might just make all the difference in the world as you approach a new year.

-Now, before reading further, I’m going to ask that you click on the photo below and watch the very short video of a Team NEHI goaltender doing a VERY difficult drill.
-Please don’t read on until you’ve done that, and then I’ll see you below.
+Now, before reading further, I’m going to ask that you view the video below, and watch the very short clip of a Team NEHI goaltender doing a VERY difficult drill.
+Please don’t read on until you’ve done that, and then I’ll see you beyond that.

 Ah, gotta love those kinds of guys…